 All members of the Board are non-executive directors.
 The Board evaluates the independence of its members annually on a regular basis in compliance with Recommendation 10 of the Corporate Governance Code.
-Based on the latest evaluation carried out on March 9, 2016, the Board considered all members of the Board to be independent of the Company.
-Alexander Ehrnrooth, Paul Ehrnrooth and Louise Fromond are considered to be non-independent of the Company's significant shareholders.
+Based on the latest evaluation carried out on March 9, 2017, the Board considered all members of the Board to be independent of the Company.
+Alexander Ehrnrooth, Paul Ehrnrooth and Louise Fromond are considered to be dependent of the Company's significant shareholders.
 A Board member is obligated to provide the Board with sufficient information to enable the Board to evaluate her/his independence.

-The diversity of the board composition is defined in the Board Diversity Policy.
+The diversity of the Board composition is defined in the Board Diversity Policy.
 Diversity at the Board level is an essential element in supporting the Company's attainment of its strategic goals and ensuring that the Board fulfills its fiduciary responsibilities.
 The Board shall ideally consist of members with experience from international business representing different industries, tasks, positions, cultures and countries.
-Having members from both genders on the Board is essential.
-The Board Diversity Policy is maintained and followed by the Nomination and Strategy Committee in accordance with the Recommendations of Finnish Corporate Governance Code.
+Having members providing a balanced representation of both genders on the Board is essential.
+The Board Diversity Policy is maintained and followed by the Nomination Committee in accordance with the Recommendations of Finnish Corporate Governance Code.
+The Diversity policy is available on the Company's website www.fiskarsgroup.com.
+The Nomination Committee also prepares the proposal for the composition of the Board to the Annual General Meeting.
+In terms of the representation of both genders in the Board, the Board has stated as an objective that in addition to having members from both genders in the Board being essential, the composition should be balanced between genders in particular where candidates are equally qualified.
+Currently, the less-represented gender counts for 40% of Fiskars' members of the